A Dynafit studio shot of the TLT X.

 Sole: Pomoca

-The TLT X will be released in a women’s version too.
+The TLT X has been released in a women’s version too.

 Jason Albert comes to WildSnow from Bend, Oregon.
 After growing up on the East Coast, he migrated from Montana to Colorado and settled in Oregon.
 Simple pleasures are quiet and long days touring.
 His gray hair might stem from his first Grand Traverse in 2000 when rented leather boots and 210cm skis were not the speed weapons he had hoped for.
 Jason survived the transition from free-heel kool-aid drinker to faster and lighter (think AT), and safer, are better.